antononcube/Raku-WWW-OpenAI/README.md

 say openai-completion("Give concise descriptions of the images.", :@images, max-tokens => 900, format => 'values');
 ```
 ```
-# 1. An illustration of a raccoon on a tree branch, surrounded by a multitude of colorful butterflies and lush greenery.
+# 1. The first image is a vibrant illustration of a raccoon perched on a tree branch surrounded by a flurry of colorful butterflies.
+#
-# 2. Two raccoons in a vibrant autumnal landscape, with butterflies flying around, near a tree with a sign that includes the text "SEOEHONLNCUESLA 2023.11."
+# 2. The second image depicts two raccoons running along a path next to a large tree with a sign, surrounded by butterflies, in a colorful autumn landscape.
+#
-# 3. Three raccoons on a tree branch in a forest setting with butterflies and autumn-colored foliage in the background.
+# 3. The third image shows a trio of raccoons sitting in a tree hollow, with a warm, luminous backdrop and butterflies fluttering around, set in an autumnal forest scene.
 ```

 The function `encode-image` from the namespace `WWW::OpenAI::ChatCompletions` can be used